 - Payments are made with fewer errors.

-- Go to Start, then Programs, and then Sage 50 EFT Direct in Windows.
+- Go to Start, then Programs, and then Sage 50 electronic fund transfer direct in Windows.

 - The New Company window will appear automatically if you are using Sage 50 EFT Direct for the first time.